douglas-silva-provi/cf-warp-ubuntu/README.md

     Precise = 12.04

 Example Ubuntu 20.04 (Focal):
-  $ echo ‘deb http://pkg.cloudflare.com/ focal main’ | sudo tee /etc/apt/sources.list.d/cloudflare-main.list
+  $ echo deb http://pkg.cloudflare.com/ focal main | sudo tee /etc/apt/sources.list.d/cloudflare-main.list

 After creating the repository, you will need to import the GPG Key, to do this install the command 'curl' ($ sudo apt install curl) and then type the command: